spajewski/spajewski.github.io/README.md

 - the domain susanpajewski.com has been set up to point to this url
 - this blog uses CNAME to display the domain url

-- github requires that the website code *must* reside in github folder main/USERNAME
+- github requires that the website code *must* reside in github repository USERNAME
-- an easy way to disable this site is to rename the website folder main/USERNAME
+- an easy way to disable this website is to rename the website folder USERNAME to something else, e.g., xUSERNAME